How to Use NightFall

 In order to run Nightfall you must run two applications: a client and a proposer.

 The purpose of the proposer is to make Layer 2 blocks.
 It makes an endpoint available to clients.
 Clients are the application that normal users will employ to make transactions that are hidden by ZKP.
-Full instructions for How to Run a Proposer on Plume Testnet can be found here. clients are the application that normal users will employ to make transactions that are hidden by ZKP. the user can intitiate three types of transaction via the client: Deposit, Transfer, and Withdraw.
-Full instructions for How to Run a Client Application on Plume Testnet can be found here.
+Full instructions for How to Run a Proposer on Plume Testnet can be found herearrow-up-right. clients are the application that normal users will employ to make transactions that are hidden by ZKP. the user can intitiate three types of transaction via the client: Deposit, Transfer, and Withdraw.
+Full instructions for How to Run a Client Application on Plume Testnet can be found herearrow-up-right.

 Last updated